 All Applicants are required to submit studies and plans.
-As specifically required for each Topic Area, to include: energy audit(s) and/or energy assessment(s) for Topic Area 1.a. and Topic Area 1.c., feasibility studies for Topic Area 1.b., Topic Area 1.c. and Topic Area 2, an emergency plan for Topic Area 3.a., and an energy resiliency plan for Topic Area 3.b.
+As specifically required for each Topic Area, to include: energy audit(s) and/or energy assessment(s) for Topic Area 1.a. and Topic Area 1.c., and feasibility studies for Topic Area 1.b., Topic Area 1.c. and Topic Area 2, and Topic Area 3.
 Any other relevant background or supplemental data may be included under the Site and Resource Map and Graphics File.
-Save this information in a single PDF file titled "ControlNumber LeadOrganization StudiesPlans" and submit with your application.
+Save this information in a single PDF file titled "ControlNumber_LeadOrganization_StudiesPlans" and submit with your application.